IPCC Sixth Assessment Report: Special reports during same assessment cycle

-The Physical Science Basis (Working Group 1 report)
+Working Group 1 report (physical science basis)

 A total of 234 scientists from 66 countries contributed to the first of three working group reports.
 Working group 1 (WGI) published Climate Change 2021: The Physical Science Basis.
 The report's authors built on more than 14,000 scientific papers to produce a 3,949-page report, which was then approved by 195 governments.
 The Summary for Policymakers (SPM) document was drafted by scientists and agreed to line-by-line by the 195 governments in the IPCC during the five days leading up to 6 August 2021.
 It was published on Monday, 9 August 2021.

 According to the report, it is only possible to avoid warming of 1.5 °C or 2 °C if massive and immediate cuts in greenhouse gas emissions are made.
 In a front-page story, The Guardian described the report as "its starkest warning yet" of "major inevitable and irreversible climate changes", a theme echoed by many newspapers around the world.